RedTachyon/jekyll-now/about.md

 permalink: /about/
 ---

 I'm just an AI enthusiast frustrated with the amound of misguided hype about the so called artificial intelligence you can find in the media.
-Hopefully

 ### Contact me